Advanced Medical Imaging

 This programme will allow you to meet the challenge of specialist, advanced and consultant...

 School of Health and Society

-Core Skills for Radiological Reporting (CSRR) is a 15 credit theoretical module introducing concepts that influence image appraisal, decision making and communication.
+Core Skills for Radiological Reporting (CSRR) is a 15 credit theoretical module that encourages the trainee reporting radiographer to be critical and reflective in their practice.